cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

-         <i>Face Prism Height</i>: The Height of the prism that is substitued with each face.
+         <i>Face Prism Height</i>: The Height of the prism that is substituted with each face.

    ``faceextinset : Percentage = 0.5%``